tahiyar7/Excel-Analytics/README.md

 PROPER(text)
 text: The text you want to convert to proper case.
-LEFT: Returns the specified number of characters from the start of a text string.
+LEFT: Returns the specified number of characters from the start of a text string.<br />

 LEFT(text, [num_chars])